Practical Guide

 New features, refactoring

 3-4 agents.
 QA + Architecture + domain.
-Structured Dialogue mode.
+Structured Dialogue mode (specialists see each other’s findings and respond).

 HIGH